StudioLaganneSAS/damienscup/README.md

 Arduino Smart Coffee Cup for Damien <[@roy204](http://github.com/roy204)> Chavarria, made by John <[@psish](http://github.com/psish)> Chavarria.

 ## History
 My brother always forgets its coffee.
-Either directly on the coffee machine after launching it, or right in front of him while working.
+Either directly on the coffee machine after pouring it, or right in front of him while working.
 As a result, he's always drinking his cup cold, and he hates it.

 I decided I would make him a small arduino device below the cup that would detect those slacking behavior!